Blind Spot Truck Accidents

 Trucking companies have powerful insurers or employ teams of lawyers to protect them and their business interests after a crash.
 Who is going to protect you?
-If a truck driver failed to see you in their blind spot and you were hurt in an accident, contact Chris Hudson Law Group in Augusta, GA for help right away at (706) 863-6600.
+If a truck driver failed to see you in their blind spot and you were hurt in an accident, call Chris Hudson Law Group in Augusta, GA for help right away at (706) 863-6600.

 You deserve aggressive representation and a lawyer who will pursue the maximum amount of compensation for your injuries.
 You deserve the experience and skill that the lawyers who specialize in truck accident cases at our law firm can provide.
-For more information on how we may be able to help you after a serious blind spot accident, call us at (706) 690-4613.
-We offer a free consultation to help get you started.
+For more information on how we may be able to help you after a serious blind spot truck accident, call us to schedule your free consultation.

 What is a No-Zone?